Welcome to Wirrimbirra Sanctuary

 Over 100 years of heritage

 Its formation has links going back over 100 years.
 The name Wirrimbirra is aboriginal 'to preserve' and it represents a meeting place of environmental leaders with interest in Australia's natural heritage and future - a future that few could envisage so many years ago.
 It is symbolic as a meeting place of like minded thinkers including Annie Wyatt, Myles Dunphy, Milo Dunphy, Thistle Stead [nee Harris], David G Stead, Vincent Serventy and Allen Strom - among so many others.

 More than 50 years of management

 The Sanctuary was established by Thistle Stead and the David G. Stead Memorial Wild Life Research Foundation of Australia in 1963.
 It is the home of environmental education, with many students and teachers of natural sciences learning their craft in our research, training and field studies facilities.

-More than 50 years later it is a warm and inviting location, providing a special opportunity to walk among pristine native Bargo Brush, just as it was when white settlers first explored south of the Sydney settlement over 200 years ago, in the area of the first recorded sightings of the Lyrebird, Koala and Wombat.
+More than 50 years later it is a warm and inviting location, providing a special opportunity to walk among pristine native Bargo Brush, just as it was when european settlers first explored south of the Sydney settlement over 200 years ago, in the area of the first recorded sightings of the Lyrebird, Koala and Wombat.
 We also provide a rare chance to mingle with native wild life in the Fauna Protection Area where free ranging kangaroos and wallabies can be seen along with Emus and native birds, large and small.